 The IRS will penalize employers for failing to provide or file the necessary statements/returns.
 Employers that fail to provide employee statements are fined $280 per statement.

 Employers that fail to file with the IRS with the IRS are fined $280 per return.
 Employers that provide incorrect statements to enrollees are fined $280 per incorrect statement.
 Violations that are due to “intentional disregard” can increase up to $560 per statement.
 The total penalty for reporting failures has a maximum penalty of $3,392,000 per calendar year.

 If employers correct reporting failures within 30 days of the due date, penalties are reduced to $50 with a maximum penalty of $565,000; if reporting failures are corrected after 30 days of the due date, penalties are decreased to $110 with a maximum penalty of $1,696,000.

-How To Avoid Penalties With New City?
+Avoid Penalties For Employer Compliance With New City

 Brokers, agents, and Third-Party Administrators are there to help you comply with all of your filing and reporting requirements.
-To learn more about employer compliance and how to avoid potential penalties, contact New City Insurance to speak with a professional.
+To learn more about employer benefit compliance and how to avoid potential penalties, contact New City Insurance to speak with a professional.